confidential-computing/governance/TAC/Meetings/2023/2023-05-04/CCC-TAC-Minutes-2023-05-04.md

 * MB asked about attestation
 * Thomas Fossati asked about defining an API for interacting with verifiers, perhaps a RESTful API, TF agreed to interact with VirTEE
 * LD added that they are working toward sandbox stage as a new project for the CCC
-* DT asked about SEV and SMP - supported and promoting
+* DT asked about SEV vs SEV-SNP - only the latter appears in a CCC whitepaper
 * DM asked about CCA vs Realms
 * LD mentioned that the project is active on Matrix #virtee:matrix.org